In Case of Fire Alarm:

 - Direct all building occupants to leave promptly and safely.
 Failure to evacuate during an alarm is a violation of University policy.

-- Review evacuation routes for closest and safest exit.
+- Know evacuation routes for closest and safest exit.

-- Gather information regarding the status of building occupants, including those who may need assistance.
+- During an emergency be aware of information regarding the status of building occupants especially those who may need assistance.

 - Meet at evacuation site and relay any information to responders.